Sterbehilfe/TwitchTimedMessages/README.md

     ]
   }
   ```
-- Start the executable file.
+- You can now start the executable file.